decentralized-identity/ion/install-guide.md

 To view MongoDB files with a more approachable GUI, download and install MongoDB Compass: https://docs.mongodb.com/compass/master/install/

-### Configure & Build ION
+## 4. Configure & Build ION

 Clone https://github.com/decentralized-identity/ion

-Change the `contentAddressableStoreServiceUri` property in `json/config.json` to `http://127.0.0.1:3002/v1.0`
+Edit the `json/bitcoin-config.json` file to ensure the `bitcoreExtensionUri` property points to the location of the bitcored service you setup earlier in this guide (e.g. `http://localhost:3001/ion-bitcore/`)

-Run the following commands:
+Run the following commands to build ION:

     nvm use 10.15.3
     npm i
     npm run build

+## 5. Run Sidetree Bitcoin micro-service

+    nvm use 10.15.3
+    npm run bitcoin

+## 6. Run Sidetree IPFS micro-service

+Start a new console and run the following commands:

+    nvm use 10.15.3
+    npm run ipfs

+## 7. Run Sidetree core service

+Start a new console and run the following commands:

+    nvm use 10.15.3
-    npm start
+    npm run core

+Give it a few minutes to synchronize Sidetree transactions.

-Verify ION is running properly by checking the following DID resolution link in your browser: http://localhost:3000/did:ion:EiBzpfCmJlxXnfJtJwBr-u6DLXAWX3g7CeLZXY_pFyNhvw
+Verify ION is running properly by checking the following DID resolution link in your browser: http://localhost:3000/did:ion-test:EiBNsl-a8ZjvFsJCEousqy-9N4RFypLEU1Ha7pn9KPFpPg